mtholder/mtholder.github.io/_posts/2022-1-11-AwardNaming.md

  to help rectify this.
 That committee is made up of a stellar group of scientists, and I'm really looking forward to their contributions.
-Regardless of how the vote turns out, I think this will be an unambiguous positive result of this whole issue.
+Regardless of how the vote turns out, I think this will be an unambiguously positive result of this whole issue.

 <h3>Some students may prefer an award named after Mayr</h3>
 Obviously we shouldn't expect everyone to feel the same about naming awards after people, and Mayr was much loved.
-He had an truly outstanding level of productivity and many key contributions to evolutionary biology and systematics.
+He had a truly outstanding level of productivity and many key contributions to evolutionary biology and systematics.
 And he spoke out against racism, and was generous with his time and money toward the cause of helping young scientists.
 I expect that anyone reading this has seen David Hillis' facebook post of 21 June, 2021 that was reposted on Panda's Thumb about Mayr.
-But if you haven't read it, you should read it is at the top of
+But if you haven't read it, you should read it - it is at the top of
   <a href="https://pandasthumb.org/archives/2022/01/David-Hillis-on-Ernst-Mayr.html" target="_new">this post</a>
 (I specify the top of that post, as I think some of David's other commentary on that page is unhelpful, but that is a different topic).